SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-plugin.md

 - Find the plugin you want to install
 - Click **Install** and wait for the download to be processed

 Once the download is complete, a **Restart** button will be available to restart your instance.
+Restarting will enable the new plugin.
+This restart will not take into account any change to sonar-properties settings.

 See [Marketplace](/instance-administration/marketplace/) for more details on how to configure your SonarQube Server to connect to the internet.